puneet4840/DevOps-/3 - Proxy and Web Server/1 - Nginx Web Server.md

 Nginx is a open-source web server which is used to serve http and https requests.

+It is used as a Web Server, Reverse Proxy, Load balancer, Host Multiple Websites, etc.

 When a user access a website, that request goes to the web server.
 Web server retrieves requested content and sends response back to the user.

 <br>